The Most In-Demand DevOps Skills

 Having the solution up and running 24/7 is mandatory for DevOps management, and the DevOps engineers are central to this.

 DevOps relies on individuals across functions working together toward the same objective — rapid, continuous delivery of high-quality code.
-To succeed in this endeavour, DevOps engineers are the engine that makes the team go.
+DevOps engineers are the engine that makes the team go to succeed in this endeavour.
 They are the ones who enable practitioners through automated tools, testing, orchestration techniques and communication to efficiently satisfy their customers.

 Get articles like